aesara-devs/aesara/doc/JaxOps.rst

 Tutorial on adding JAX Ops to Aesara
 =============================

-A core feature of Aesara, previously named Theano-PyMC, is the JAX backend.
+A core feature of Aesara, previously named Aesara, is the JAX backend.
 To support the backend JAX ops need be added to Aesara once to be supported.
 This tutorial will explain each step.